sinotna/Gitops/README.md

 3. ArgoCD should be up and running now.
 The secre "argocd/argocd-initial-admin-secret" is created with the admin password

 Application Sets
+All applications will automatically start after applying the application sets.
+ > kubectl apply -f appilcationsets.yaml

 # Sealed Secrets